AdaCore/training_material/courses/fundamentals_of_ada/spec_902_future_capbilities.rst

     end P;

 -----------------------------
-Other Topics On The Stove
+Other Topics on the Stove
 -----------------------------

 .. admonition:: Language Variant